 : something that is owned or possessed by someone

-The dictionary definition is about ownership, the Texas statutory definition is far broader and sweeping.
+The dictionary definition is about ownership, the Texas statutory definition is far broader and casts a wider net.
 Here is the definition from Chapter 481.002 of The Health and Safety Code:

 “Possession” means actual care, custody, control, or management